 Under these rules, income received or gains realized from a related business by certain adult family members are excluded from the TOSI if any one of a number of exceptions is met.
 Adults who are 25 or older who receive split income are subject to a reasonableness test if they do not meet any of the exceptions.
 The test is based on the extent of their contribution of labour and capital to the business, risks taken and other payments already received from the business.
 The TOSI will apply to split income received to the extent it is unreasonable under this test.

-For a detailed listing of the exceptions to the application of the TOSI and further details about these rules, see [Appendix E: The revised tax on split income rules, TaxMatters@EY, February 2018](#), "Revised draft legislation narrows application of income sprinkling proposals," [TaxMatters@EY, February 2020](#), "Tax on split income: CRA provides clarifications on the excluded shares exception," and [TaxMatters@EY, November 2020](#), "Tax on split income: the excluded business exception."
+For more information on the TOSI, see [Chapter 9: Families; TaxMatters@EY, February 2020](#); "Tax on split income: CRA provides clarifications on the excluded shares exception" and [TaxMatters@EY, November 2020](#), "Tax on split income: the excluded business exception."